Trying To Quit Smoking? Don’t Give Up Just Yet.

 2. Beware of Rationalizations That Justify Smoking and Keep Yourself Away From Them

 Have you found yourself saying “I’ll just have one”?
 If so, it’s very unlikely that you’ll be able to stop there.
 One cigarette may seem harmless, but it can quickly lead to resuming your regular smoking habit, even if you’ve gone a long time without smoking.
-Nine out of 10 people return to smoking after having just one cigarette.
+Nine out of 10 people return to smoking after having just one cigarette because they lack affirmation to quit smoking.
 And as Jorenby points out, this usually happens fairly quickly.

 3. Think of the Positives of Not Smoking

 If you’ve been smoking for a long time, you may find yourself thinking “What’s the use of quitting now?”
-Remind yourself of the benefits of quitting:
+Remind yourself of the benefits of quitting and stick to affirmation to quit smoking:

 - You’ll be able to breathe more easily